owencm/ReWebComponent/README.md

 ![Screenshot of a Web Component being rendered inside a React component](https://i.imgur.com/mgEi6B4.png)

+This project is a continuation of the work started by rnicholus as `react-web-component-wrapper`.
+If it weren't for the groundwork he layed this would not exist.

 With ReWebComponent, writing a `HelloWorld` React component that corresponds to a `<hello-world />` Web Component is as simple as:

 ```